Donaghadee County Down – A lovely seaside town to check out!

 History of Donaghadee Northern Ireland

 Motte-and-bailey castles are found throughout Europe.
-The Motte was a raised mound on which the castle sat on.
+The Motte was a raised mound on which the castle sat.
 The bailey was the enclosed courtyard which surrounded the castle.
-The structures were usually wooden and constructed quickly after a territory was taken over while a more permanent castle was built.
-This meant that the structure could be set up fast but on the downside, they were susceptible to fire.
-We have attached a video of the ancient motte and bailey castle below, which still stands tall in the town of Donaghadee today!
+The structures were usually wooden and constructed quickly after the territory was taken over, while a more permanent castle was built.
+This meant that the structure could be set up fast, but on the downside, it was susceptible to fire.
+We have attached a video of the ancient motte and bailey castle below, which still stands tall in Donaghadee today!

-Due to its proximity to Scotland, the town of Donaghadee was a major point of entry for travellers coming from Great Britain to the Irish island up until the middle of the 19th century.
+Due to its proximity to Scotland, Donaghadee was a significant point of entry for travellers from Great Britain to the Irish island until the middle of the 19th century.

-Due to Belfast’s growth as a major city, Donaghadee began attracting the merchants looking to escape the city for a holiday by the sea.
+Due to Belfast’s growth as a significant city, Donaghadee began attracting merchants looking to escape the city for a holiday by the sea.

 Today, the town’s mix of historic and modern attractions makes it popular among tourists from all over.